OpsMx/isd-quick-install/isd410/README.md

 Login with username admin and password opsmxadmin123

-Open another tab in the same browser and navigate to http://localhost:8090 Login with username admin password xyzwet
+Open another tab in the same browser and navigate to http://localhost:8090 Login with username admin password xxxxxxxxxx

 Execute the below command to get the password